karkman/Metagenomics2021/Day3/README.md

 ```
 Submit the job with `sbatch` as previously.

-## Merging the profiles
+### Merging the profiles

-Now you have done this for one sample.
-However, as we have four samples, we will use the data from all samples.
-We have pre-run this for you and data can be found from COURSE_DATA
+When the profiling is done, you can merge them with this command.
-When the profiling is done, you can merge them with thus command.
+Remember to re-attach to you screen and run the command in there.

 ```
 anvi-merge PROFILES/*/PROFILE.db \